cmbant/docker-gcc-build/README.md

 ### Overview

-This repository has the Dockerfile for source build of gcc 7.
+This repository has the Dockerfile for source build of gcc 9.

 Currently gcc 6+ is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
 Also includes standard openmpi and lapack libraries, plus basic build tools.

-There are gcc6 and gcc8 branches for the latest stable other versions..
+There are gcc6, gcc7, gcc8 branches for the latest stable other versions.
 The devel branch has the latest master build (at time of Docker build).

 Corresponding auto-build docker available at